Evaluation and Benchmarking#

 1. plot_50_within_subject_evaluation.py – single-subject diagnostics.

-2. plot_51_cross_subject_evaluation.py – the gold standard for generalisation.
+2. plot_51_cross_subject_evaluation.py – the gold standard for generalization.

 3. plot_52_cross_session_evaluation.py – calibration drift across sessions.